Thamir-73/ideagnUpdated/source/_posts/speci.md

 But the idea that a “growing” economy due to specialization, reflexively = a “good” economy, is just *one* way to look at the situation…

-And although, a growing economy due to specialization, is reflexively and immediately identified as a “good economy”,

-there is more to it than that we can say.

-And in order to understand the other aspects of the situation, we need to understand what makes a “good” economy.
+And in order to understand the other aspects of the situation, we need to understand what makes a “good” economy, first.

 #### Establishing growth as not necessarily leading to a “good” economy: